 - Establishing a safe environment in which children can learn and develop.

-We recognise that because of the day to day contact with children, school staff is well placed to observe the outward signs of abuse.
+We recognise that because of the day to day contact with children, school staff are well placed to observe the outward signs of abuse.
 The school will therefore:

 We will follow the procedures set out by the area child protection committee or local safeguarding children board and take account of guidance issued by the department for education and skills to:

-• Ensure we have a designated senior person for child protection (Principal and in the absence of the principal, chairperson BOM)
+- Ensure we have a designated senior person for child protection (Dept. Principal Ms. Samantha Mc Mahon and in the absence of the Dept. principal, Mr. John Hogan)

 We recognise that children who are abused or witness violence may find it difficult to develop a sense of worth.
 They may feel helplessness, humiliation and some sense of blame.
 The school may be the only stable, secure and predictable element in the lives of the children at risk.
 When at school their behaviour may be challenging and defiant or they may be withdrawn.
 The school will endeavour to support the pupil/s through:

-• Liaison with other agencies that support the pupil such as social services, child and adult mental health service in Nenagh and Limerick, NEPS Therase Brophy and the N.T.I.S.
+- Liaison with other agencies that support the pupil such as social services, child and adult mental health service in Nenagh and Limerick, NEPS Therese Brophy and the N.T.I.S.

 * N.T.E.I.— North Tipperary Early Intervention Services in Nenagh.